 This is a year-long project-based STEM class that will focus on a wide range of Molecular (Biotechnology) skills as they relate to the disease process.
 Students learn current lab techniques that are currently utilized in any industry lab setting.
-Emphasis is placed upon the study of disease from the molecular level to the global level as well as bioethical issues prominent in global health.
+Emphasis is placed upon the study of disease from the molecular level to the global level as well as bioethical issues nt in global health.
+Key concepts involve working with DNA (isolation & purification, restriction digest, transformation, PC prominent in global health.
 Key concepts involve working with DNA (isolation & purification, restriction digest, transformation, PCR, sequencing), Immunity, ELISA testing, Bioinformatics, and 3D modeling of proteins.
 Diseases of focus used to learn these concepts include but are not limited to: Influenza; mosquito borne diseases such as Malaria, Zika, West Nile; Sickle Cell Anemia and cancer with an emphasis on Project Violet (Dr. Jim Olson's lab at the Hutch).
 Many activities are done in collaboration with scientists at the Institute for Systems Biology, the Hutch, Center for Infectious Disease Research, and the University of Washington.
 Students will present and defend their work at the Science Symposium in the spring.
 Students enrolled for EvCC credit (5 credits) will have a tuition fee, which is determined by the college.
 See instructor for details.
 This course meets the minimum college entrance for one credit of Algebra based science.